Hurricane Larry

-Hurricane Larry was a strong and long-lived Cape Verde hurricane that became the first hurricane to make landfall in Newfoundland since Igor in 2010.
+Hurricane Larry was a strong and long-lived tropical cyclone that became the first hurricane to make landfall in Newfoundland since Igor in 2010.
 The twelfth named storm, fifth hurricane, and third major hurricane of the 2021 Atlantic hurricane season, Larry originated from a tropical wave that emerged off the coast of Africa and organized into a tropical depression on August 31.
 The next day, the depression developed into a tropical storm, receiving the name Larry.
 The storm moved quickly across the far eastern tropical Atlantic, where it strengthened into a Category 1 hurricane the morning of September 2.
 Then, after undergoing a period of rapid intensification, Larry became a major Category 3 hurricane early on September 4.
-After churning for several days as a strong hurricane in the open ocean, Larry made landfall in Newfoundland on September 11, as a Category 1 hurricane.
-Later that day, Larry became an extratropical cyclone.
-Finally, on September 13, Larry was absorbed by a larger extratropical cyclone near Greenland.
+After churning for several days as a strong hurricane in the open ocean, and passing near Bermuda, Larry made landfall in Newfoundland on September 11, as a Category 1 hurricane, becoming an extratropical cyclone later that same day.
+On September 13, the storm was absorbed by a larger extratropical cyclone near Greenland.

 Larry passed to the east of Bermuda as a Category 1 hurricane, causing minimal damage.
 Swells generated by Larry's powerful and expansive wind field killed three people offshore the East Coast of the United States, one off the coast of Puerto Rico, and another in the U.S. Virgin Islands.
+Another person went missing at sea south of Newfoundland when their stolen boat sailed directly into the storm.
 In Newfoundland, Larry caused over 60,000 power outages and damaged buildings.
-The powerful extratropical remnants of Larry paralleled the eastern coast of Greenland on September 12, resulting in over 4 ft of snow and hurricane-force wind gusts across much of the interior of eastern Greenland.
-Larry killed five people and caused an estimated $80 million (2021 USD) in damages.
+Its powerful extratropical remnants paralleled the eastern coast of Greenland on September 12, resulting in over 4 ft of snow and hurricane-force wind gusts across much of the interior of eastern Greenland.
+A report by Catastrophe Indices and Quantification Inc. (CATIQ) stated that Larry killed five people and caused an estimated CA$25 million (US$20 million) in insurance loss from damage.
+According to Aon Benfield, total damage in Canada reached US$61 million.